 Users who want to update their Windows operating system can use the automatic updates feature to download updates for Windows automatically, visit the Windows Update website in Internet Explorer or use one of the several Windows Updates downloaders like Autopatcher or Windows Updates Downloader.

-A third possibility came to light recently with the introduction of the Windows Update Catalog.
-Like the Windows Updates website the Windows Update Catalog only loads properly in Internet Explorer.
-It does offer however a nice and convenient way of download all updates for Windows in one go from the official Microsoft server.
+A third possibility came to light recently with the introduction of the Microsoft Update Catalog.
+Like the Windows Updates website, the Windows Update Catalog only loads correctly in Internet Explorer.

 The Windows Update Catalog offers an enhancement by introducing the basket which makes it possible to add all files to it before downloading them in one go.
 This is a great way of downloading all updates for Windows in short time.